dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 The conventions here are **practical starting points**, not immutable rules.
 As our community gains experience, we expect to refine and evolve them.

+### Scope and Standards

+- Scope (this guide):
+  - How to do things (operational guidance)
+  - Standards and patterns (naming conventions, required annotations)
+  - Quality checklists (what to check before submitting)
+  - Tool usage (Protégé, ROBOT commands)
+  - Modeling patterns (measurements, hierarchies, evidence, provenance)
+  - Workflow processes (how to contribute, review)
+- ADRs are for: why decisions were made, alternatives considered, high‑level strategy, technology/structural choices.
+- Standards compliance: We strictly adhere to OWL 2 DL, and support SKOS 1.2 and RDF 1.2.

 ---

 ## 🚀 Quick Start Cheatsheet